Largo Winch (film)

 Largo Winch (released in the U.S. as The Heir Apparent: Largo Winch) is a 2008 French action thriller film based on the Belgian comic book of the same name.
-It was released in France and Belgium on 17 December 2008, and in the United States in November 2011, where it was nominated for Best International Film at the 2012 Saturn Awards.
+It is the first installment in the Largo Winch film series and was released in France and Belgium on 17 December 2008, and in the United States in November 2011, where it was nominated for Best International Film at the 2012 Saturn Awards.
 A sequel, The Burma Conspiracy, was released in Belgium 16 February 2011.

 Plot

 In Hong Kong, Nerio Winch, owner of W-Group is murdered on his yacht.
 The W-Group board of directors meet with Nerio's right-hand Ann Ferguson.
 They discover Nerio has a secret son named Largo, who was adopted and raised by French-Croatians Josip and Hana along with their own son Goran.
 Some are skeptical of Largo's existence.

 In Brazil, Largo rescues NGO worker Léa from local militia.
 Léa injects Largo with a sedative and leaves, and Largo is captured by the militia and imprisoned.
 Nerio's bodyguard Freddy rescues Largo, and they depart for Nerio's funeral.
 Largo gets drunk and wakes up on a yacht.
-At W-Group's headquarters he confirms to the board that he is Nerio's son and heir to W-Group.
+At W-Group's headquarters, he confirms to the board that he is Nerio's son and heir to W-Group.

 Senior employee Meyer is shot dead by an assassin whom Largo unsuccessfully chases with the help of Stephan Marcus.
 Largo is shocked to find Léa with W-Group's competitor Michail Korsky.
 She flees, but he discovers her real name is Naomi and that she works for him.
 Korsky announces his intentions to buy W-Group.
 Ferguson secretly wishes to block Korsky by buying his corporation, but Largo must make the offer.
 Some skeptical board members are unwilling to lend Largo the money.

-Largo travels to his childhood home in Dalmatia, where he meets the now-widowed Hana, and Goran, now a Croatian Army soldier.
+Largo travels to his childhood home in Dalmatia, where he meets his adoptive mother, the now-widowed Hana, and Goran, now a Croatian Army soldier.
 The next day, Hana finds Largo gone.
-She is killed by an armed group led by Marcus, who is tracking Largo.
 Largo has travelled to a monastery where Nerio has a secret safe holding his stocks.
+Hana is threatened to reveal where Largo has gone by an armed group led by Marcus who is tracking Largo.
 Largo unlocks the safe and is cornered by Marcus, who takes his shares and shoots him.
-Badly injured, Largo escapes to his childhood friend Melina.
+Badly injured, Largo gets back to Hana's place only to find it burning and Hana murdered.
+He faints but is rescued by his childhood friend Melina who takes care of him by healing his wound.